kuzzleio/documentation-old/src/elasticsearch-cookbook/installation/index.md

 docker run -p 9200:9200 elasticsearch:5.0
 ```

-(To stop Elasticsearch, you can use Ctrl-C)
+This will run Elasticsearch in the terminal.
+To stop it, you can simply exit the terminal or press Ctrl-C.

 The container we just launched will be accessed at the port 9200 on localhost.
 If you installed Elasticsearch using another method, adapt the examples provided in this cookbook to your install.